 Best Anti-Aging: Earth Therapeutics Anti-Aging Retinol Hand Mask

 The skin on your hands is just as susceptible to signs of aging as the skin on your face, and hand masks offer a nice complement to a basic routine of hand cream and SPF.
 There are plenty of affordable, single-use serum-infused gloves out there that work to deliver moisture and anti-aging active ingredients in minutes.
-The Starskin Hollywood Hand Model Double-Layer Hand Mask Gloves and Epielle Intensive Repairing Mask are two of our faves.
-And if fine lines and wrinkles are your main concern, try either the Earth Therapeutics Anti-Aging Retinol Hand Mask or the reusable SiO Hand Lift Patches.
+The Starskin Hollywood Hand Model Double-Layer Hand Mask Gloves and Patchology Warm Up Perfect 10 Self-Warming Hand and Cuticle Mask are two of our faves.
+As for leave-on formulas, we can’t go past the Fenty Skin Hydra’Reset Intensive Recovery Glycerin Hand Mask or the Mavala Rejuvenating Hand Mask.

 What to Look For in a Hand Mask

-We know, we've talked about it endlessly—but hyaluronic acid really is an incredible moisturizer.
-Because it improves the appearance of lines and wrinkles, it can also give your hands a much needed aesthetic boost.
+We know, we've talked about it endlessly—but hyaluronic acid is an incredible moisturizer.
+Because it improves the appearance of lines and wrinkles, it can also give your hands a much-needed aesthetic boost.
 It has become a progressively more common ingredient in hand creams nowadays for precisely that reason.

 Whenever anti-aging is your goal, retinol is likely on your mind.
-There are many different full body lotions that contain it, because of how powerful it is at age protection.
-Dr. Devika Icecreamwala, a board-certified dermatologist, says that “retinol helps rebuild collagen and thicken the dermis, which over time will improve the appearance of crepey or loose skin,” and that "it also works to smooth the skin, so can be used on areas of the body that appear bumpy, and it helps improve acne and discoloration.”
+Many different full-body lotions contain it because of how powerful it is at age protection.
+Dr. Devika Icecreamwala, a board-certified dermatologist, says that “retinol helps rebuild collagen and thicken the dermis, which over time will improve the appearance of crepey or loose skin,” and that "it also works to smooth the skin, so [it] can be used on areas of the body that appear bumpy, and it helps improve acne and discoloration.”